juhoautio/sqlfluff-wiki/Contributing-Dialect-Changes.md

     )
 ```

-You will have noticed that a segment can refer to another segment, and that is a good way of splitting up a complex SQL expression into it's component parts to manage and handle them separately.
+You will have noticed that a segment can refer to another segment, and that is a good way of splitting up a complex SQL expression into its component parts to manage and handle them separately.

 ### Segment grammar options